BriLeighk/Tech-Catalyst/README.md

      - [ ] Show list of the users' pinned repositories
 - [ ] **Potential Additional Feature:** Create "LeetCode Achievements" section

 ### Payments
+- [ ] Add payment policy page to prevent liability, add link to it in header component.
+- [ ] Set up checkout page with Stripe API for each payment plan (monthly, yearly, and lifetime).
+- [ ] Create _counter_ & _limit_ attributes for chatbot feature (limit set to ~25 message requests).
+- [ ] Create _counter_ & _limit_ attributes for flashcard feature (limit set to ~50 total generated flashcards).
+- [ ] When user payment is confirmed:
+     - [ ] Send confirmation email with receipt.
+     - [ ] Set limit to undefined (unlimited).
+     - [ ] Define start of payment plan to track auto-renewal.
+- [ ] Update preferences section in settings:
+     - [ ] Add “Cancel Plan” button if user is subscribed to a premium (non lifetime) plan.
+     - [ ] Add “Upgrade Plan” button if user is not subscribed to a plan.
+     - [ ] Add section to show, update, delete billing information (cannot delete billing information if on payment plan without having another billing record set up).
+     - [ ] Add section to show, modify, delete card information (same rule as above applies)
+     - [ ] Leave blank, or just display “Current Plan” if subscribed to lifetime plan

 ### Calendar of Tech Events
 - [ ] Add [CalendarDays](https://heroicons.com/) icon in Header component (should open separate page0